sopiha-mv/reddit-lite/README.md

 # Reddit-Lite

-It is reddit viewer that displays a list of posts in "vancouver" subreddit.
+It is a reddit viewer that displays a list of posts in "vancouver" subreddit.

+## Getting Started

+First of all, thank you for your time and consideration.
+I look forward to hearing from you.

 ### Installing